 - First pick to purchase available goat kids born on Dancing Feathers Farm

 - Invitations to yearly farm events, goat meet and greets, photo opportunities, and tours

-This is a one-time share purchase that is refunded if you choose to leave the program and sell your share back to us.
+This is a one-time share purchase due at the time of registration that is refunded if you choose to leave the program and sell your share back to us.

 Pickup and Transport of Goods

-Pickup: We work with shareholders to choose a recurring day and a 2-hour window to pick up.
+Pickup: We work with shareholders during registration to choose a recurring day and 8-hour pickup window.